 How To Use Turmeric For Teeth And Gums

 - Take 1 cup of water in a vessel bring it to boil, put ½ teaspoon of turmeric powder.
 Allow it to cool down, use it as a mouthwash once daily.

-- Take ¼ teaspoon of turmeric powder, add few drops of water and make it as paste.
-Use this paste to brush your teeth few times a week.
+- Take a ¼ teaspoon of turmeric powder, add few drops of water and make it as a paste.
+Use this paste to brush your teeth a few times a week.

 - Make a paste with 1 teaspoon of turmeric powder, ½ teaspoon of salt and few drops of mustard oil.
 Rub it on your gums and teeth once daily.

 Dentists do consider the toothbrush a main weapon against tooth decay and for oral care.
 They also advise brushing after every meal and at bedtime, but most of them brush only once or twice a day.
 If you are serious about dental care, then the best time to brush is after breakfast and before bedtime.